 Beneath the surface, however, all was not well.
 As the construction boom ended, thousands were left jobless and dependent on unemployment insurance.
 Construction, rather than the fisheries, became the occupation of last resort in Newfoundland.
 In time, it also became clear that outside interests, rather than local citizens, were reaping many of the benefits of the new mega-projects.
 Lacking the public sector funds and suspicious of the local business class that had opposed his campaign for Confederation, Smallwood turned exclusively to outside promoters and investors to bank-roll and manage the new mega-projects.
 Most of the spin-off benefits and profit-making accrued elsewhere, and the infamous Churchill Falls hydro contract, through which the Province of Québec reaps most of the financial benefits from the project, became an embarrassment to the Smallwood government.

 Large scale manufacturing projects included a phosphorous reduction plant at Long Harbour, a linerboard mill at Stephenville, and an oil refinery at Come by Chance, all of which encountered serious problems and consumed a great deal of public money.

-In spite of difficulties, all of these mega-projects have contributed to the long-term diversification of the provincial economy.
-Come by Chance initially failed, but was bought by new owners and continues to operate; the Labrador linerboard mill failed, but was taken over and re-furbished by Abitibi to become the province's third paper mill; the iron ore mines and the hydroelectric project in western Labrador continue to employ people and contribute significantly to the gross domestic product of the province.
+In spite of difficulties, these mega-projects contributed to the long-term diversification of the provincial economy.
+Come by Chance initially failed, but was bought by new owners and continues to operate; the Labrador linerboard mill failed, but was taken over and re-furbished by Abitibi in 1981 to become the province's third paper mill; the iron ore mines and the hydroelectric project in western Labrador continue to employ people and contribute to the gross domestic product of the province.